Peidayesh

 • Divine Affliction: God’s intervention begins with afflicting Pharaoh and his household with severe diseases.
 These afflictions are not random but are directly linked to Sarai’s presence in Pharaoh’s palace.

 • Revelation of Truth: The severity of the diseases prompts Pharaoh to investigate the cause.
-Upon discovering that Sarai is, in fact, Abram’s wife and not his sister, the truth about Abram’s deception comes to light.
+Upon discovering that Sarai is Abram’s wife and not his sister, the truth about Abram’s deception comes to light.

 • Confronting Abram: Pharaoh confronts Abram, questioning why he had deceived him.
 This confrontation highlights the moral and ethical implications of Abram’s actions and Pharaoh’s frustration over being deceived.